-PARCEL WIDTH (FRONTAGE) means the horizontal distance between the side parcel lines, which is measured at right angles to the rear parcel line, as illustrated in figure 2-7.
-The horizontal distance between parcel lines must be measured at a 6 m (19.7 ft.) set back from the front parcel line.
+PARCEL WIDTH (FRONTAGE) means the distance measured between the side parcel lines at the front parcel line as shown in figures 2-6 and 2-7.

 PARCEL LINE means the legally defined boundary of any parcel.
 (See figure 2-6.)